 Trainees who are recipients of an NRSA individual award (F32) or are supported by an training grant (K08, K22, T32) are eligible for P/F funds, IF they are in their last year of training, have at least one year of research experience, and have suitable expertise and independence to design and carry out the planned experiments.
 Trainees also should have a commitment from a senior scientist to sponsor their projects and assurance of future faculty appointment from Section/Dept Head.
 U.S. citizenship or permanent resident status is not required.

-We are currently accepting applications for the 2020/2021 Pilot Feasibility Program.
-All persons interested in submitting an application should initially submit a Notice of Intent with a tentative application title, and the name of the PI, any co-PIs, and their affiliations via the online system by 5 p.m.
-Aug.
-31, 2020.
-Questions can be directed to Sara Tristan at firstname.lastname@example.org.
+Our 2020/2021 Pilot Feasibility Program is now closed.
+We will announce details for our 2021/2022 Pilot Feasibility Program in the Summer of 2021.
+If you have questions or would like to join our mailing list, please contact firstname.lastname@example.org.
+All persons interested in submitting an application should initially submit a Notice of Intent with a tentative application title, and the name of the PI, any co-PIs, and their affiliations via the online system by posted deadline.
+Questions can be directed to Sara Tristan at email@example.com.

 This Program Supports

 - New investigators without current or past NIH research support who are seeking to obtain preliminary data to establish a research program in GI-research.

 - Established, funded investigators with no previous work in digestive-disease related areas but who wish to test the applicability of their expertise to a digestive disease-related problem.

 - Established investigators in digestive disease-related areas who wish to test the feasibility of a new or innovative idea, which constitutes a significant departure from their funded research and initiates a new collaboration with another researcher.

 2021 Pilot Awardees